Phoenix-ComputerCraft/phoenix-computercraft.github.io/syscalls/fs.md

 * The current user does not have permission to access the directory.

 ## `stat(path: string): table?`
 Returns a table with information about a file or directory.
-If the file does not exist, this returns `nil`.
+If the file does not exist, this returns `nil` and an error message.

 ### Arguments
 1. `path`: The path to the file or directory to inspect.